 My name is Kozett and I’m currently doing the CAP Accompagnant Éducatif Petite Enfance training with the Paris Institute of Childcare Training and Le Répertoire de Gaspard.
 In the evenings I look after two boys aged 2-3 years old and I teach them English.
-This is why I thought it’ll be a good idea to write about how English-speaking childcarers can encourage the little ones they accompany to acquire English in a fun way, with reading.
+This is why I thought it’ll be a good idea to write about how English-speaking childcarers can encourage learning through reading, helping the little ones they accompany to acquire English in a fun and enjoyable way.

 First of all, it is important to understand how children acquire languages between the age of 1 to 3 years.
 In these first years, their development is very fast.
 They start to say their first words between 12-16 months.
 They use words they heard from their environment, mostly from their parents, and use them to express their desire for something, for example, an apple or water.
 Although they develop fast, they still don’t use as many words as they may be able to understand and their pronunciation is still not clear.